20 Top Rated Ellipticals Reviewed and Tested

 325 pound capacity

-This is one of the best elliptical machines out there.
+This is the best elliptical for home out there.
 This elliptical machine has lots of settings to choose from, is easy to use, and a great investment if you need something to last you the long haul.Read more

 This elliptical machine has 26 built-in workouts to choose from.
 It counts your calories, lets you choose your intensity, and delivers a smooth and natural ride.
 It can hold up to 325 pounds and one-touch controls for a quick response.